- US Online Poker

 Check back once the Connecticut online lottery launches.
 If there are bonus offers to be had, you’ll find them here!

-Connecticut is currently in the midst of the legislative process to make an online lottery possible.
-The same bill that covers online casinos and sports betting will provide the Lottery the ability to sell draw tickets and offer keno online.
+Connecticut has completed the legislative process to make an online lottery possible.
+The same law that covers online casinos and sports betting provides the CT Lottery with the ability to sell draw tickets and offer keno online.

-All signs point to the law passing, and that should happen sometime towards the middle of the year.
-After that, it shouldn’t take too long for the online lottery component to arrive, unless the tribes insist that it must wait until their online casinos are live.
+Now that the bill is a law, it shouldn’t take too long for the online lottery component to arrive, unless the tribes insist that it must wait until their online casinos are live.

 Compared to that, draw ticket sales and a single keno product should be an easy lift.
-Assuming the Connecticut Lottery has its ducks in a line by the time the bill passes, the CT online lottery could be live by fall or even sooner.
+Assuming the Connecticut Lottery has its ducks in a line, the CT online lottery could be live by fall or even sooner.

 Unfortunately, the Connecticut Lottery won’t be able to offer the digital equivalent of scratch-off tickets.
 Often called e-Instants, these have been performing well in other states, but aren’t part of the governor’s agreement with the Mohegan and Mashantucket Pequot tribes.